-According to Wall Street Journal, Texas added the most manufacturing jobs in the nation in 2017, propelling the state's manufacturing employment growth past the national average.
+According to Wall Street Journal, Texas added the most mfg jobs in the nation in 2017, propelling Texas' mfg employment growth past the national average.
+Read more!

 Read the full article here.